Meet Our Clinicians

 Counseling Associates is a well respected and established private practice located in Columbia, MO.
 Our clinicians are dedicated to serving those in our community to develop positive thinking and coping skills and to assist in treating mental health issues.

-Our clinicians are graduates of the University of Missouri, Stephen's College, Lincoln University, and Harding University with degree emphases in Counseling Psychology, Psychology, and Social Work.
+Our clinicians are graduates from degree programs with emphases in Counseling Psychology, Psychology, and Social Work.
 We bring you over 100+ years of experience to help you reach your therapeutic goals.

 Melinda is one of the owners of Counseling Associates, LLC and has worked as an individual and family therapist in multiple settings over the last 10+ years.
 Melinda began her work as a Substance Abuse Counselor and taught Substance Abuse Traffic Offenders Program class while completing her M.Ed. in Counseling.
 Melinda began working in private practice with Counseling Associates in 2011 providing individual and family therapy, play therapy, marital therapy and group therapy.
 Melinda’s emphasis has primarily included working with adolescent and teenage children to include issues such as stress, anxiety, depression and behavioral modification strategies.
 Melinda also works closely with parents on appropriate strategies in dealing with defiant behaviors.
 Melinda has lengthy experience working with children who are victims of abuse and neglect.
 Melinda utilizes a number of therapeutic techniques including cognitive behavioral therapy and dialectical behavioral therapy.
 Melinda also provides a number of groups addressing teen and social issues.
 Melinda works with clients of all ages.

 Stephanie Parsons LCSW / Co-Owner